 What cannot be overstated enough is that the ketogenic diet is not a cure for cancer, but instead is one part of a comprehensive cancer treatment plan.

-However, it can be used as therapeutic tool to help manage and potentially shrink tumors as well increase the efficacy and decrease the side effects of conventional therapy.
+However, it can be used as a therapeutic tool to help manage and potentially shrink tumors as well as increase the efficacy and decrease the side effects of conventional therapy.
 At Naturopathic Specialists we have a medically supervised ketogenic diet program that helps guide patients through the diet.

 To learn more about the ketogenic diet and cancer, take a look at our three-part blog series on the subject.